vijayabme/kickstarter-analysis/README.md

 ### Possible tables and graphs
 We can see if the play being a staff pick is more successful.
 For this I used countifs to count the successful plays based on whether it’s a staff pick or not.
 The play being a staff pick is making it 30% more succesful.
 So if Louises play is a staff pick she will have higher

 Also we can look at the box and whisker plots for pledged and goal amounts for the plays subcategory in US.
+Louise's budget of 10k is below the outlier range of the pledged amount and its also below the mean pledged amount of 11k